levon003/levon003.github.io/_posts/2024-09-11-tutor-copilot.md

 I recently implemented a Tutor Co-pilot in collaboration with the team at Carnegie Mellon working on [PLUS](https://www.tutors.plus/en/).
 PLUS (Personalized Learning Squared) is training and management software for math tutors.

-I recently implemented Tutor Co-pilot with the PLUS team, a feature to provide real-time scaffolding for math problems.
+Tutor Co-pilot is a new feature for PLUS to provide real-time scaffolding for math problems.

 [According to instructor Rebecca Alber](https://www.edutopia.org/blog/scaffolding-lessons-six-strategies-rebecca-alber):